tempelaar-team/qclab-dev/docs/interactive_docs/overview/overview.rst

 modification to the rest of the simulation.
 This enables users to easily experiment with different quantum-classical simulation algorithms and models, allowing for rapid prototyping and testing of new ideas.

-This construction is depicted diagramatically below.
+This construction is depicted diagrammatically below.
 Click on any component to learn more about it!

 .. container:: graphviz-center